-The Marion County Civil Sheriff’s Department will organize a list of homes each month for sale.
+The Marion County Civil Sheriff’s Department organizes a list of homes each month for sale.

 Obviously, there’s a lot of work that goes on here and I don’t begin to know all the details.

-There are some major foreclosure attorneys in the state and, each month, they must provide all the details required for the sale, including opening bid amounts, which are THE key numbers for investors.
+There are some major foreclosure attorneys in the state and, each month, these attorneys must provide all the details required for the sale, including opening bid amounts, which are THE key numbers for investors.

 In some cases, the attorney may order a Broker Price Opinion (BPO), where a licensed Real Estate Broker will visit the home (and may or may not get access) and provide the attorney with a current market value.

 I don’t know what percentage of homes actually receive a real BPO, but I’m sure that many do not.
 In those cases, the bank will simply instruct the attorney to run the home through the sale at the full judgment amount.